rdswyc/DataStructures/README.md

 Sample pointer types, with memory allocation and management.

 * **Queue**
-First-In-First-Out list, with two internal implementations: one using array and another one using pointers directly.
+First-In-First-Out list, implemented using pointers.

 * **Stack**
-Last-In-First-Out list, with two internal implementations: one using array and another one using pointers directly.
+Last-In-First-Out list, implemented using pointers.

 * **Linked list**
 List opened in both ends, allowing insertions and removals at any element, as well as searching.